Blues rally for 3-2 win over Kings on Hoffman’s goal in OT

 Jeff Carter and Dustin Brown scored for Los Angeles, which has lost four in a row following a six-game winning streak.
 Petersen made 19 saves.

+“To give a goal up late, I mean, it’s a hockey game and stuff like that happens,” Brown said.
+“During the six-game winning streak, we squeaked out a couple games where bounces went our way.
+It’s a good lesson to learn — you’re gonna have to play a full 60 to get out of this little skid we’re in.”

-Perron opened the scoring 2:08 into the first period with a snap shot from the middle of the offensive zone.
+Perron opened the scoring 2:08 into the first period on the power play with a snap shot from the middle of the offensive zone.

-Carter got behind the Blues defense, took a pass from Andreas Athanasiou and put in a backhand in front with 3:19 remaining in the second.
+The Kings evened it 1-1 when Carter got behind the Blues defense, took a pass from Andreas Athanasiou and put in a backhand in front with 3:19 remaining in the second.
 It was Carter’s fifth goal of the season and second in four games.

-Brown scored 37 seconds into the third for his team-leading 12th of the season and sixth on the power play.
-Anze Kopitar threaded a cross-ice pass to Brown, who put in a rebound after Husso made a pad save on his initial shot.
+Brown scored 37 seconds into the third for his team-leading 12th of the season and sixth on the power play to put Los Angeles in front 2-1.
+Kopitar threaded a cross-ice pass to Brown, who put in a rebound after Husso made a pad save on his initial shot.

-St. Louis coach Craig Berube pulled Husso with 2:20 remaining in regulation.
-The Blues couldn’t get much on net, until the final minute when Perron cashed in.

 POWERING UP